Skip to content

 #1.
 Mega Rayquaza

-According to Smogon’s competitive analysis, Mega Rayquaza broke competitive Pokemon.
-It got banned from Ubers and placed in its own tier: Anything Goes.
+According to Smogon’s strategy dex, Mega Rayquaza was banned from Ubers and placed in its own tier called Anything Goes.
+Smogon created Anything Goes in 2014 with exactly one resident: Mega Rayquaza itself.

-It Mega Evolves through Dragon Ascent instead of a Mega Stone, freeing its item slot for Life Orb or Choice Band.
-Delta Stream neutralizes Flying-type weaknesses, and 180/180 offensive stats let it run physical, special, or mixed sets with equal effectiveness.
+It Mega Evolves through the move Dragon Ascent, not a Mega Stone, freeing its item slot for Life Orb or Choice Band.
+Delta Stream neutralizes its Flying-type weaknesses, and 180/180 offensive stats let it run physical, special, or mixed sets with equal threat density.

-Zacian took over Generation VIII on arrival.
-Intrepid Sword, Fairy/Steel typing with only two weaknesses, and 170 Attack made it unstoppable.
+Zacian took over Generation VIII on day one.
+Intrepid Sword, Fairy/Steel typing with only two weaknesses, and 170 base Attack made it a one-mon team-wrecker.
+VGC 2022 ran a restricted format partly to absorb the impact.

 #3.
 Mega Mewtwo Y

 The hardest-hitting special attacker ever printed.
 At 194 Special Attack and 140 Speed, Mega Mewtwo Y outspeeds and one-shots most threats before they can respond.
-Ghost, Bug, and Dark moves threaten it on paper, but few Pokemon survive long enough to land them.
+Ghost, Bug, and Dark moves threaten it in theory, but few attackers survive long enough to land them.

 #4.
 Primal Groudon

-Calyrex-Shadow hits 165 Special Attack with 150 Speed.
+Calyrex Shadow hits 165 Special Attack with 150 Speed.
 Its signature move Astral Barrage strikes both opponents in doubles, and Grim Neigh boosts Special Attack after every KO.
-Once it picks up a single knockout, stopping it gets extremely difficult.
+One knockout snowballs into a sweep faster than almost any other restricted legendary.

 #How Do Legendary and Mythical Pokemon Compare?

 Legendary Pokemon are part of the main story and include heavyweights like Mewtwo, Rayquaza, Koraidon, and Miraidon.
-Mythical Pokemon are event-exclusive.
-You can’t catch Mew, Darkrai, or Deoxys through regular gameplay.
+Mythical Pokemon are event-exclusive, which means you can’t catch Mew, Darkrai, or Deoxys through standard gameplay — only through limited-time distributions or codes.

-Deoxys takes a completely different approach.
-Its Attack Form packs 180 Attack, 180 Special Attack, and 150 Speed into a frame with just 20 in both defenses.
-One hit and it’s gone.
+Deoxys takes a completely different angle.
+Its Attack Form crams 180 Attack, 180 Special Attack, and 150 Speed into a frame with just 20 in both defenses.
+Glass cannon doesn’t begin to cover it.
+One hit and Deoxys is gone.

 #Factors That Make a Pokemon Powerful Beyond Stats

 Abilities can override stats entirely.
-Mega Rayquaza’s Delta Stream removes its Ice weakness (normally 4x), and Primal Groudon’s Desolate Land eliminates Water moves from the field completely.
-These abilities rewrite the rules of battle, making raw stat comparisons between these Pokemon and their supposed counters irrelevant.
+Mega Rayquaza’s Delta Stream removes its Ice weakness, and Primal Groudon’s Desolate Land eliminates Water moves from the field.
+These rewrite matchups before the first move lands.

 Type coverage decides matchups.
-A Pokemon running four moves that hit 10+ types beats a higher-stat Pokemon with narrow coverage.
+A Pokemon running four moves that hit 10+ types beats a higher-stat Pokemon stuck with narrow coverage almost every time.

 Speed is non-negotiable.
-One point can decide a game in competitive play, and Calyrex-Shadow at 150 Speed outspeeds nearly the entire metagame without needing any EV investment at all, which is why it’s been banned from most standard formats.
+One point can decide a game.
+Calyrex Shadow at 150 Speed outspeeds nearly the entire competitive metagame without any EV investment, which is why it has been banned from most standard formats since launch.

-According to Bulbapedia’s move database, movepool depth separates good Pokemon from great ones.
-Arceus learns moves across every type category while Zacian relies heavily on just two attacks.
+Arceus learns moves across every type category, while Zacian relies heavily on just two attacks.

-Generation power creep has reshaped the tier list repeatedly since 1996.
-Mewtwo was the undisputed strongest in Generation I with 680 base stats, but by Generation VIII, it needed Mega Evolution just to stay competitive against newer threats like Zacian (700 BST) and Calyrex-Shadow (680 BST with a broken ability that cascades after each KO).
+Generation power creep has reshaped tier lists since 1996.
+Mewtwo dominated Generation I at 680 base stats.
+By Generation VIII, it needed Mega Evolution to stay competitive against newer threats like Zacian (700 BST) and Calyrex Shadow (680 BST with a snowballing ability).
+The Pokemon Company announced 1,025 Pokemon as of Generation IX, expanding the roster faster than any prior decade.

 #Generation IV Produced the Most Top-Tier Pokemon